ROCm/ROCmValidationSuite/README.md

 For different modules and their description, refer to [the documentation on features](./FEATURES.md).

-For module configuration files description and examples, refer to [the documentation](./docs/ug1main.md).
+For module configuration files description and examples, refer to [the user guide](./docs/ug1main.md).

 ## Prerequisites
 Please do this before compilation/installing compiled package.